psquared-dev/java-questions/interview/Threading-questions.md

 * ❌ When correctness > flexibility

-# Q-19 What is a race Condition?
+# Q-19 What is a race condition?

 A race condition occurs when multiple threads access shared mutable data concurrently and the result depends on execution order, often leading to incorrect outcomes.